Winter 2023 Session

 Tuesdays 7:00-8:00 p.m.

-This Zoom band will offer an optional add-on audio stream component provided by Jamulus.
+This Zoom band will offer an optional add-on audio stream component provided by Jamulus, which enables musicians to rehearse in real time over the internet while hearing each other.
 See below to learn more.

 How to Participate in Virtual Band Rehearsals